 AN2 Therapeutics, Inc. (the "Company") is a clinical-stage biopharmaceutical company focused on developing treatments for rare, chronic, and serious infectious diseases with high unmet needs.
-The Company's initial product candidate, epetraborole, is under development as a once-daily, oral treatment for patients with non-tuberculous mycobacterial (NTM) lung disease with an initial focus on treatment-refractory Mycobacterium avium complex (MAC) lung disease.
+The Company's initial product candidate, epetraborole, is under development in a pivotal Phase 2/3 clinical trial as a once-daily, oral treatment for patients with non-tuberculous mycobacterial (NTM) lung disease with an initial focus on treatment-refractory Mycobacterium avium complex (MAC) lung disease.
 The Company was incorporated in the state of Delaware in February 2017, began operations in November 2019, began trading on the Nasdaq Global Select Market on March 25, 2022 under the symbol "ANTX", and is based in Menlo Park, California.